EOSIO/Documentation/TechnicalWhitePaper.md

 **DRAFT: June 5, 2017**

 **Abstract:** The EOS.IO software introduces a new blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.
 This is achieved by creating an operating system-like construct upon which applications can be built.
-The software provides accounts, authentication, databases, asynchronous communication and the scheduling of applications across hundreds of CPU cores or clusters.
+The software provides accounts, authentication, databases, asynchronous communication, and the scheduling of applications across hundreds of CPU cores or clusters.
 The resulting technology is a blockchain architecture that scales to millions of transactions per second, eliminates user fees, and allows for quick and easy deployment of decentralized applications.

 Copyright © 2017 block.one